 How Does Venaseal Closure System Work?

-VenaSeal closure system is a non-sclerosant, non-thermal, and non-tumescent varicose vein treatment.
+VenaSeal closure system is a non-sclerosant, non-thermal, and non-tumescent vein treatment.
 It works by delivering a special type of adhesive to the interior lining of the diseased vein using a catheter.

 Local anesthesia is first administered on the affected area then a tiny incision is made.
-The problematic vein is accessed through this incision.
+The incompetent vein is accessed through this incision.
 Once the vein is reached, the VenaSeal catheter is put in place with the help of ultrasound.

 What is the VenaSeal Vein Glue?

-One of the most popular innovations in the varicose vein treatment is VenaSeal.
+One of the most popular innovations in the vein treatment is VenaSeal.
 It is a medical-grade glue made of cyanoacrylate that physically closes and seals a problematic vein.
 Once the vein is closed, it will begin to harden and disintegrate until it is completely absorbed by the body.

 Who is a Good Candidate for a VenaSeal Closure System?

 Most cases of incompetent veins are suitable for VenaSeal procedure.
 Most people will be good candidates.
 A person should not get Venaseal if they have allergies to three or more medications.